-As an End-of-Life practitioner and former hospice nurse, Shannon is uniquely trained to facilitate difficult conversations, create calm in chaos, and support you as you make choices aligned with your beliefs and values.
+As an End-of-Life practitioner and hospice nurse, Shannon is uniquely trained to facilitate difficult conversations, create calm in chaos, and support you as you make choices aligned with your beliefs and values.
 She advocates for the person, not just the patient.

 Whether you're navigating care in the home, at a hospice facility, or in the hospital, she offers grounded, holistic death care guidance every step of the way.
 This service is available in person and virtually across the U.S.